hellohaptik/docs_haptik/docs/bot-analytics/chat-links.md

 ## Viewing Chat Links

-Depending on the access you have on the Haptik Platform, these Chat Links will appear different.
+Depending on the access you have on the Haptik Platform, these Chat Links will appear differently.

 ### Chat Link access for Agents